freqtrade/freqtrade/docs/rest-api.md

 !!!
 Danger "Password selection"
     Please make sure to select a very strong, unique password to protect your bot from unauthorized access.

-You can then access the API by going to `http://127.0.0.1:8080/api/v1/ping` to check if the API is running correctly.
+You can then access the API by going to `http://127.0.0.1:8080/api/v1/ping` in a browser to check if the API is running correctly.
 This should return the response:

 ``` output
 {"status":"pong"}
 ```

-All other endpoints will require authentication, so are not available through a webrowser.
+All other endpoints return sensitive info and require authentication, so are not available through a webrowser.

 To generate a secure password, either use a password manager, or use the below code snipped.